CTELL Program Overview

-To meet the increasing needs of individuals seeking advanced training in teaching English as a second language, the English department at CU Denver offers a graduate Certificate in Teaching English Language Learners (CTELL).
+To meet the increasing needs of individuals seeking advanced training in teaching English as a second language, the English department at the University of Colorado Denver offers an online Graduate Certificate in Teaching English Language Learners (CTELL).

 Upon successful completion of the program, CTELL participants will be able to:

 - Discuss the theoretical basis of second language instruction

 - Demonstrate a variety of effective ESL teaching techniques

 - Explain, in pedagogically relevant ways, the linguistic structures of the English language

 All applicants must have a bachelor’s degree or the equivalent, with a 3.0 GPA, to be accepted to the program.
 Graduate students at CU Denver will also be permitted to apply for the certificate while they are concurrently completing another graduate degree.
 Permission may not be granted to graduate students in the applied linguistics option of the Master of Arts in English program.